DAVe3283/MIDI-Chimes/Notes/Burnt Coil.md

 Total wire length removed is approximately 250' (measured with a tape measure).

+Calculating the expected resistance for 250' of 25 AWG wire yields 8.09 ohms, which matches the other coils (8.0 ohms on my meter).

+I think it is safe to say the coil uses **25 AWG** magnet wire.

 ## Core

 The coil core was then exposed, and was measured.